ww99w/anagram-moj/README.md

 # anagram-moj
-Find anagrams for a given word from the wordlist file.
+Find anagrams for a given word from the wordlist file available from here - http://static.abscond.org/wordlist.txt

 Code deployed to Heroku and available from this URL - https://anagram-moj.herokuapp.com/